stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 In order to fix issues with tests I had to learn more than I did before about ELF Relocations , Thread Local Storage and the binutils linker implementation in BFD.
-There is a lot of documentation available, but it's a bit hard to follow as it assumes certain knowledge, here I try to fill in those gaps.
+There is a lot of documentation available, but it's a bit hard to follow as it assumes certain knowledge, for example have a look at the Solaris [Linker and Libraries](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-54839.html) section on relocations.
+In this article I will try to fill in those gaps.

  - Why are they needed and how do they work?
-    - What are relocations?
+    - Relocations
-    - What is TLS?
+    - TLS

-    - How do they look like? from GCC to the Linker into our final executable?
+ - What do the ELF binaries look like from GCC to the Linker into our final executable?

  - How are they implemented?
     - In GCC?